 Julian joined Steeleye in 2010 as replacement for Ken Nicol.
-The first tour he was did was 'Now We are Six Again' when the band played the whole album on tour which was followed by a live album release.
+The first tour he did was 'Now We are Six Again' when the band played the whole album on tour, followed by a live album.
 In 2013 Julian wrote three songs for the 'Wintersmith' project including the 'main' theme song 'The Dark Morris Song' which was played on 'Later with Jools Holland' and received good radio airtime.
 He also wrote 'You' and 'Summer Lady'.